kagisearch/kagi-docs/docs/kagi/search-details/search-sources.md

 # Search Sources

-You can think of Kagi as a "search client," working like an email client that connects to various indexes and sources, including ours, to find relevant results and package them into a superior, secure, and privacy-respecting search experience, all happening automatically and in a split-second for you.

-## External

-Our data includes anonymized API calls to traditional search indexes like Google, Yandex, Mojeek and Brave, specialized search engines like [Marginalia](https://search.marginalia.nu), and sources of vertical information like Wolfram Alpha, Apple, Wikipedia, Open Meteo, Yelp, TripAdvisor and other APIs.
-Typically every search query on Kagi will call a number of different sources at the same time, all with the purpose of bringing the best possible search results to the user.

-For example, when you search for images in Kagi, we use 7 different sources of information (including non-typical sources such as Flickr and Wikipedia Commons), trying to surface the very best image results for your query.
-The same is also the case for Kagi's Video/News/Podcasts results.

-## Internal
-But most importantly, we are known for our unique results, coming from our web index (internal name - **Teclis**) and news index (internal name - **TinyGem**).
-Kagi's indexes provide unique results that help you discover non-commercial websites and "small web" discussions surrounding a particular topic.
-Kagi's Teclis and TinyGem indexes are both available as an [API](https://help.kagi.com/kagi/api/enrich.html).
+Kagi is known for delivering a unique flavor of high-quality search results, sourced from our own web index (internally named "Teclis") and news index (internally named "TinyGem").
+Kagi's indexes provide distinctive results that help you discover non-commercial websites and engage with "[small web](https://blog.kagi.com/small-web)" discussions surrounding a particular topic.

-We do not stop there and we are always trying new things to surface relevant, high-quality results.
-For example, we recently launched the [Kagi Small Web](https://blog.kagi.com/small-web) initiative which platforms content from personal blogs and discussions around the web.
-Discovering high quality content written without the motive of financial gain, gives Kagi's search results a unique flavor and makes it feel more humane to use.
+We don't stop there; we are always trying new things to surface relevant, high-quality results.
+For example, we recently launched the [Kagi Small Web](https://blog.kagi.com/small-web) initiative, which showcases content from personal blogs and discussions around the web.
+Discovering high-quality content written without the motive of financial gain gives Kagi's search results a unique flavor and makes it feel more humane to use.

+Our search results also include anonymized API calls to all major search result providers worldwide, specialized search engines like [Marginalia](https://search.marginalia.nu), and sources of vertical information such as Wolfram Alpha, Apple, Wikipedia, Open Meteo, Yelp, TripAdvisor, and other APIs.
+Typically, every search query on Kagi will call a dozen or so different sources simultaneously, all with the purpose of bringing the best possible search results to the user in a split-second.

+Our unique algorithms down-rank pages with a lot of ads and trackers (which we have found correlate with a decrease in content quality) and promote content from independent, ad-free sources and personal websites.
+This ensures that Kagi shows results that delight users and are [worth paying for](https://help.kagi.com/kagi/why-kagi/why-pay-for-search.html).
+Subscriptions from our members pay for search results, allowing Kagi to remain [ad-free](https://blog.kagi.com/age-pagerank-over) and [100% privacy-respecting](https://kagi.com/privacy).

 ## Niche sources

-Finally, a modern search engine is much more than just 'links'.
+A modern search engine is much more than just 'links'.
 Other sources in Kagi include:

 - Direct Answers (Kagi AI)
 - Answer Summaries (aka.
 Quick Answer - Using state of the art LLMs)
 - Maps (Apple based map and Kagi Maps - Mapbox/OSM based)